moschotto/OpenTX_GPS_Telemetry/README.md

 ## make sure that your radio is a least on OpenTX 2.3.x / EdgeTX 2.6.0

+### :exclamation: Even if your radio is not listed down below, check the resolution of your radio screen and use the scripts below (don't care about the naming)
+=> e.g. the x7 / x9 lite scripts are working on the Jumper T-Pro as well (same display resolution)

 NOTE: i'm not using EdgeTX - tested in simulator only